 We are Phil and Lynette Astley - a husband and wife team who provide accounting and business services to support business owners who want to grow their businesses - and to keep onside with IRD (even when you feel they lose too much in tax).

 I am a Certified Public Accountant - a member of CPA Australia with a certificate of public practice.
-I'm also a member of RAN ONE - an international organisation helping accountants and others provide quality services to help their clients grow.
+Until they changed operations, I was also a member of RAN ONE for two decades - an international organisation helping accountants and others provide quality services to help their clients grow.

 I was born in Wellington and raised in the Wairarapa, before returning to Wellington to study at Victoria University.
 We moved to Lower Hutt a couple of years after we got married.